 In 1985, car was the dominant mode of travel, with each person travelling 3,199 miles per year by it, taking up over 60 percent of the total distance.
 Other types were far less used, and taxi was the least popular one as people only travelled on it 13 miles annually.
 In 2000, however, the figures underwent some changes.
 The most noticeable one is that the distance by taxi had tripled from 13 to 42.
 Meanwhile, some types such as long distance bus, train and other also slightly increased.
 There was, however, a fall in the number of miles travelled by walking, bicycle and local bus.
 The distance that people travelled by car dramatically grew by over 1500 miles, making it the most preferred one throughout the whole period.

-- The two maps below show road access to a city hospital in 2007 and 2010 Summarise the information by selecting and reporting the main features and make comparisons where relevant 78
+- The charts below show what UK graduate and postgraduate students who did not go into full time work did after leaving college in 2008 Summarise the information by selecting and reporting the main features and make comparisons where relevant 89

 Thanks.